lorenzostefanopiscioli/install-kubuntu-on-raid-disk/README.md

 Now click on the "*Other*" button and locate and select the ISO file containing the Ubuntu Server 22.04 LTS image you downloaded earlier.
 <img src="https://raw.githubusercontent.com/lorenzostefanopiscioli/install-kubuntu-on-raid-disk/main/guide-images/choose-ubuntu-iso-from-disk.png"></br>
+Once the "*Open*" button is clicked, the image file will be selected and we can proceed.

+At this point you can start the operation of creating a startup USB key by clicking the "*Make Startup Disk*" button.
+The application will ask you if you are sure you want to proceed as this will delete all the data currently on the USB stick.
+To confirm and want to proceed, click the "*Yes*" button.